Corps des Sapeurs-Pompiers de Monaco: History

 The Corps des Sapeurs-Pompiers celebrated its centenary in 2009.
 On 19 June 1909 Prince Albert I by sovereign ordinance No. 1778 created the Corps of firefighters.
 According to the sovereign ordinance the body of firefighters was responsible for providing firefighting and rescuing services and assisting in the maintenance of the public order.

 Since 1949, the badge of the Corps des Sapeurs-Pompiers became a mark of recognition.
 The current badge was put into service in 1958 by Sovereign decision.
 Since 1950, the Unit has had a pennant symbolizing the pride and honor of the Corps but also its dedication to the Sovereign Prince and the Principality of Monaco.

 In September 2020, Prince Albert II inaugurated a new Center for the Management of Events and the Conduct of Rescue Operations set up at the firefighters of Monaco.

-The COVID-19 pandemic has impacted the activity of Monaco's firefighters, showing a drop of more than 25% in the number of their interventions in 2020 compared to the same period in 2019.
+The COVID-19 pandemic impacted the activity of Monaco's firefighters, showing a drop of more than 25% in the number of their interventions in 2020 compared to the same period in 2019.